 Some people think that leaders need followers.
-We disagree.
+But we disagree.

 We believe that:

-When times are stable, placing an organisation under the direction of a single person or a small leadership team can bring focus and momentum.
-It enables all the resources of the organisation to move forward at the same speed, in the same direction, like a supertanker: all controlled by a single hand on the wheel.
+When times are stable, having an organisation under the direction of one individual or a small leadership team can bring focus and momentum.
+It enables the organisation to become a supertanker: all its resources moving at the same speed, in the same direction, and all controlled by a single hand on the wheel.

-A leader who teaches others to lead themselves, own the other hand, increases the ability of every individual to handle change.
+But a leader who teaches people to lead themselves increases the ability of each individual to handle change.
 That increases the ability of the organisation to handle change.
 And a leader who becomes antifragile, and teaches others to become antifragile, makes the whole organisation antifragile: able to use change to become stronger and more valuable.

-A leader who creates more leaders turns the organisation from a supertanker into a fleet of speedboats: each is pushed forward by their own inspiration and enthusiasm; all can remain aligned to their shared purpose and direction; and yet each can dodge and swerve to avoid any obstacles that arise (and pursue the opportunities that arise) without needing constant guidance from the bridge.
+A leader who creates more leaders turns the organisation from a supertanker into a fleet of speedboats: each powered by their own inspiration and enthusiasm, all aligned around their shared purpose and direction, and yet each able to dodge and swerve obstacles and pursue the opportunities that arise, without needing constant guidance from the bridge.

-In a time of change, leaders who create more leaders expand the capacity of their organisation to adapt, and to become stronger and more valuable.
+In a time of change, leaders who create more leaders expand the capacity of their organisation to adapt, making it stronger and more valuable.

-Do the people you work with encourage you to follow them or lead yourself?
+Do the people around you encourage you to lead yourself?
 What do you encourage in others?
-Six months from now which of these options will be more useful?
-What are you doing to prepare for that?
+Six months from now will it be more useful or less useful to be among people who don’t simply follow but can lead themselves to do what needs to be done?
+What are you doing to prepare for that future?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.